nolanlawson/css-talk-2022/markdown.md

 ???

-Going back to the performance trace I showed at the beginning, I think part of the reason it can be so much harder to understand the "purple part" than the yellow part is that JavaScript is imperative, whereas CSS is declarative.
+The more work you do in the purple part and the less in the yellow part, the more performant your page will tend to be.

-With JavaScript, we procedurally tell the browser exactly what to do, and the performance trace is a one-to-one mapping of the algorithm we wrote.
+But the more complex our CSS and layout becomes, and the bigger and more ambitious apps we try to build, I worry that we'll see more time spent in the purple part.
+And it's not good enough to treat it as a black box.

-With CSS, we give a big declarative blob to the browser and tell the browser to implement the algorithm.
-And every browser does it differently.
-So when something goes wrong, it's really hard to tell what we did to cause the problem.
+Unfortunately it's harder to understand the purple than the yellow, because JavaScript is imperative, whereas CSS is declarative.
+With JavaScript, there's a 1-to-1 mapping between the algorithm we write and the perf trace.
+Whereas with CSS, we give a big declarative blob to the browser and tell the browser to implement the algorithm.

-And the browser Dev Tools, in all three browsers, are frankly not very good at debugging this.
+Browser DevTools are just not very good at showing what's going on here.

 ---